benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 # Scenarios

 - New data type added to an application
-- New user personal added to an application
+- New role added to an application
 - New network connection from an application
 - New application deployed
 - New service in cloud account